jcoliver/climate-conflict/README.md

 ## Scripts

+Scripts, in order of execution.

+1. boundaries-info.R: Create dataframe with administrative boundary data information (directory name, country code, and path to shapefile)
+1. create-muni-weather.R: Extract weather data for each municipality on an annual basis.
+Uses administrative boundaries from GADM to extract mean values from rasterized weather data.
-+ add-muni-to-flood.R: Add country, department, and municipality to each point in flood event data.
+1. add-muni-to-flood.R: Add country, department, and municipality to each point in flood event data.
 Based on GADM boundaries.
-+ boundaries-info.R: Create dataframe with administrative boundary data information (directory name, country code, and path to shapefile)
-+ create-muni-weather.R: Extract weather data for each municipality on an annual basis.
-Uses administrative boundaries from GADM to extract mean values from rasterized weather data.
+1. add-muni-to-conflict.R: Add country, department, and municipality to each point in conflict data.
+Based on GADM boundaries.
-+ join-muni-data.R: Join municipality weather data with flood and conflict data for each municipality
+1. join-muni-data.R: Join municipality weather data with flood and conflict data for each municipality

 ## Goal 1